Blake Shelton Can't Stop Singing About Gwen Stefani's Lipstick

 “Knows how to set me on fire / she’s always holdin’ the match / And when my body’s beside hers / there ain’t no turnin’ back,” Shelton sings in the track.
 “She’s Revlon red in the blackest night / lighting up the room in the world just like she’s turnin’ me on.”

-Stefani is the global ambassador for the drugstore beauty brand, so it only makes sense why the fiery color would catch Shelton's eye so often.
+Stefani is the global ambassador for the high street beauty brand, so it only makes sense why the fiery colour would catch Shelton's eye so often.
 After all, she's practically the patron saint of red lipstick.
-And while we're pretty sure most significant others would never notice the brand of lip color we were wearing, it's nice to know that Shelton pays attention to details — even if he can't quite tell the difference between the Cherries in the Snow and Spicy Cinnamon shades.
+And while we're pretty sure most significant others would never notice the brand of lip colour we were wearing, it's nice to know that Shelton pays attention to details — even if he can't quite tell the difference between the Cherries in the Snow and Spicy Cinnamon shades.

 Read these stories next: